 Trinity regularly sponsors the participation of Department Chairs in workshops to help them develop their skills as academic leaders.

 In addition, Trinity recognizes that individual faculty may be best served by engaging in other forms of faculty development beyond the examples named above.
-Faculty members are encouraged to consult with their department chair and Academic Affairs staff to discuss individualized personal and professional development plans.
+Faculty members are encouraged to consult with their department chair to discuss individualized personal and professional development plans.